AndroidModLoader/JPatch/README.md

  - Animated textures (UVAnim)
  - Vertex Weights
  - Swimming speed
- - Fixed primary color resetting to the white after doing paintjob
  - Fixed sky multitude (a glitch on high speeds)
  - Fixed vehicles backlight light state (should do vehicle tail light effect when ANY of the lights are broken)